 There are many factors that go into the cause of businesses failing, and plenty of suggestions on where entrepreneurs go wrong.
 Many studies, including a report from Babson College, show that over half of the businesses that fail are due to a lack of profits or financial funding.
 Is that surprising?
 Not really.
 We see it a lot.
 Especially since it’s pretty difficult to run a business without some form of money, whether it’s from profits or funding.

 What is surprising is the amount of owners who don’t understand why they aren’t profitable.

 Too often at the Bank, we hear owners comment that they’ve had a record breaking year in sales, but they can’t understand why they don’t have any cash.
 Seems a little counter intuitive, right?
 Actually, it is understandable when you consider most business owner’s origin story.
 Most owners started their company because they had a passion for what they did, they did it well, and wanted to share that passion with others.
 While that passion to succeed is a key ingredient in making a business “successful”, too many entrepreneurs miss the other key ingredient – good financial health.

 Business owners often miss the mark on this.
 They think that not understanding their financial statements is “ok” because that is their accountant’s job.
-This error in judgement is one that can have enormous consequences.
+This error in judgment is one that can have enormous consequences.

 We get it.
 Finance is boring.

 Now, before you tune out thinking “it’s ridiculous that something as minor as understanding your financial statements would bring down your business”, and before you think that this is just a banker lamenting that people should always balance their check book, stay with me… I know most anyone with a heartbeat looks at finances as more boring than snail races, but not understanding how to interpret financial statements is the fatal flaw that too many owners underestimate.
 That critical skill is foundational to not just surviving in business, but giving your company the opportunity for long-term sustainability and growth.